ConorFogarty99/awesomeqa-example/README.md

 ![alt text](images/postman.png)

 #### Note
-Test coverage is not complete.
-If I had more time I would have tried to cover all edge cases.
-More tests are needed.
+Test coverage can be improved but is limited given the time constraints, however all reasonable edge cases have been covered.

 ## User Interface
 ### Home Page